vianch/reactjsExample/README.md

 Can change inside Component? | No | Yes
 Can set initial value for child Components? | Yes | Yes Can change in child Components? | Yes | No

+\* Note that both _props_ and _state_ initial values received from parents override default values defined inside a Component.